 Self-regulation is a fundamental skill for our socioemotional well-being since it allows us to have healthy interactions and relationships.
 It involves the ability to express and handle strong emotions, cooperate with others, cope with frustration, and solve conflicts.
 Self-regulation allows us to complete our daily activities by having a good enough handle on our emotions and impulses.
 For this reason, when children have trouble self-regulating, everyday tasks like sitting, paying attention, and interacting with peers, become more difficult.

 From birth to 4 years and further, children develop their self-regulation, learning it through interactions and with the guidance of adults.
 Actually, kind and responsive interactions with the caregiver are essential in this matter and are part of the “Co-regulation” strategy that teaches self-control.
-This strategy aims at providing the support, guidance, and modeling needed for children to understand, express, and regulate their own feelings and actions.
+This strategy aims to provide the support, guidance, and modeling needed for children to understand, express, and regulate their own feelings and actions.
 It involves consistent and sympathetic responses with enough support and encouragement.
 But what can you expect from your little one at each stage?
 And how can you help him with co-regulation?
 Continue reading →

 Happy New Year from our Kinedu family to yours!
 Time flies when you spend time with your little one, right?
 In the spirit of making this year special for you and your loved ones, we want to share some ideas on how to start this year with the right foot by establishing some family goals.
 Keep reading to learn more.